 Phenolphthalein turns pink when exposed to substances above a pH of 8.2- and becomes purple at even higher pH values.
 This color change is a result of ionization, which alters the shape and charge of phenolphthalein molecules.
 This causes it to block the blue light spectrum when exposed to alkaline substances, producing a pink to purple hue.

-Phenolphthalein is a mildly acidic compound that has a chemical formula of C20H14O4.
-It is primarily used as a pH indicator, allowing chemists to easily test whether a substance is an acid or a base.
-It is also sometimes used as a laxative, though because its effects are harsh and long lasting, it is generally reserved for serious medical situations.
-The compound was discovered in 1871 by the renowned German chemist Adolf von Baeyer.
+In 1871, renowned German chemist Adolf von Baeyer discovered phenolphthalein, a mildly acidic compound that has a chemical formula of C20H14O4.
+This compound primarily serves as a pH indicator, allowing chemists to easily test whether a substance is an acid or a base.
+In the past, medical providers also employed phenolphthalein as a laxative, but its harsh side effects and potential as a carcinogen (cancer-causing agent) prompted the Food and Drug Administration to ban it for this use in 1999.

-The pH scale falls in the range from zero to 14, in which numbers less than 7 indicates an acidic compound and those greater than 7 indicates an alkaline compound; on this scale, pure water is neutral with a pH of 7.
-In common practice, chemists use litmus paper to measure the pH of a compound; the paper turns red when dipped in acids and blue in bases.
-Phenolphthalein works somewhat differently, as it is naturally colorless but turns pink in alkaline solutions.
-It remains colorless throughout the range of acidic pH levels, but it begins to turn pink at a pH level of 8.2 and continues to a bright purple in stronger alkalines.
+Phenolphthalein works somewhat differently as it is naturally colorless but turns pink in alkaline solutions.
+The compounds remains colorless throughout the range of acidic pH levels but begins to turn pink at a pH level of 8.2 and continues to a bright purple in stronger alkalines.

 How Phenolphthalein Changes Color